Summary

 Cons

-Who should apply: Cardholders whose businesses require them and their employees to travel a lot.
+Who should apply: If your business requires you or your employees to travel frequently, this card could be a good fit.
 It’s also great for existing Membership Rewards enthusiasts, since your rewards pool to a primary account under your name instead of on separate card accounts.

 Who should skip: If you prefer cash back rewards or most of your business expenses go toward your office or storefront, this card probably isn’t for you.
-Businesses that easily spend over $50,000 a year should look for a card that earns unlimited rewards.
+Or, businesses that easily spend over $50,000 a year may want to look for a card that offers unlimited rewards.

 Bank of America Business Advantage Customized Cash Rewards: Best for flexibility

 Why we picked it: The Bank of America® Business Advantage Customized Cash Rewards Mastercard® credit card is great for those who spend mostly on office supplies and gas, but not all year.
-With 3 percent cash back on a category of your choice (gas, office supplies, travel, TV/telecom and wireless, computer service and business consulting services) and 2 percent cash back on dining, this card provides great rewards on some of the most popular categories for small businesses.
-However, there is a $50,000 combined yearly cap on the 3 and 2 percent categories.
+With 3 percent cash back on a category of your choice (gas & EV charging stations, office supplies, travel, TV/telecom and wireless, computer service and business consulting services) and 2 percent cash back on dining, this card provides great rewards on some of the most popular categories for small businesses.
+However, there is a $50,000 combined yearly cap on the 3 and 2 percent categories (then 1 percent cash back).

-And it comes with a 0 percent intro APR on new purchases, as well as balance transfers, for nine billing cycles, with a 16.99 percent to 26.99 percent variable APR thereafter.
-That, plus its $300 statement credit if you spend $3,000 in the first 90 days, makes the Business Advantage Customized Cash Rewards quite a deal, particularly since it charges no annual fee.
+And, it comes with a 0 percent intro APR on new purchases, as well as balance transfers, for nine billing cycles, with an 18.49 percent to 28.49 percent variable APR thereafter.
+That, plus the $300 statement credit if you spend $3,000 in the first 90 days, makes the Business Advantage Customized Cash Rewards quite a deal, particularly since it charges no annual fee.

 Pros

-- No expiration on cash back as long account stays open
+• No expiration on cash back as long as the account stays open

 Cons

-Who should apply: Cardholders who already have a business checking account with Bank of America will get great value if they qualify for a Preferred Rewards tier.
-The card is also great for users who don’t mind a relatively short introductory APR period and will enjoy the flexibility of the choice category.
+Who should apply: If you already have a business checking account with Bank of America, chances are you’ll get good value from this card, especially if you qualify for a Preferred Rewards tier.
+The card can also be a great option if you don’t mind a relatively short introductory APR period but want flexibility in your chosen categories.

-Who should skip: If you spend widely across various categories not included in the card’s available choice categories, a flat-rate card may suit you better.
-Businesses that spend well over $50,000 a year should keep shopping as well.
+Who should skip: If you spend across various categories that are not included in the card’s available choice categories, a flat-rate card may suit you better.
+Or, if your business spends over $50,000 a year, you may want to keep shopping.

-Comparing the best 0 percent APR business credit cards
+Comparing the best 0 percent intro APR business credit cards

 It can be difficult to choose between all the different cards, especially since they all seem so great.
 Check out the chart below to see how they compete side by side.